STOCK ADMINISTRATION

 • Comparing goods received with order documents

-• Keeping records of stock/ goods received
+• Keeping records of stock/goods received

-2.Placing items – this involved with allocating or placing the goods in an appropriate places.
-Stocks must be arranged in a goods order in such manner that it will reveal th
+2. Placing items – involves allocating or placing the goods in appropriate places.
+Stocks must be arranged in good order so that old goods are distinguishable from new ones.

-3.Care of stock – goods received must be kept in a good condition by cleaning them, dusting and sorting out spoils goods
+3. Care of stock – goods received must be kept in good condition by cleaning, dusting, and sorting out spoiled goods.

-4.Issuing of stock – this means going out or delivering out goods against vouchers to ensure proper records of stock movement
+4. Issuing of stock – delivering goods against vouchers to ensure proper records of stock movement.

-5.Stock control this is checking and keeping records of the quantity and value of articles or goods in stock for a particular of time
+5. Stock control – checking and keeping records of the quantity and value of articles or goods in stock for a particular period.

 WHY STOCK CONTROL IS NECESSARY / IMPORTANCE OF STOCK CONTROL

-Stock control is necessary because
+Stock control is necessary because:

 STOCK TAKING